zeeshanmcp12/golang/notes.md

         - s []T -> slice of some data type
         - vs ...T -> values of the same data type
         - []T -> resulting value of this append function is the slice containing all the values(elements) of original slice plus the provided values.
+    - deleting an element from slice
+    - copying from a slice
+      - copy element from one slice to another
+      - func copy(dst, src []Type) int
+      - this builtin copy function copies elements from destination slice to a source slice.
+      - Basic syntax:
+        - num := copy(dest_slice, srs_slice)
+      - to copy elements from one slice to another, the elements must be of the same data type.
+It is not possible to copy elements from slice of string to slice of int.
     - Declaring and initializing slice with make function
       - make function accepts 3 parameters:
         - data_type, length, capacity